typesense/typesense-website/docs-site/content/28.0/api/search.md

 </Tabs>

 :::tip
+Typesense paginates results by default, with a default page size of `10` hits per page.

-Typesense uses offset-based pagination.
-You can control pagination using the `page` and `per_page` parameters.
-For more details, check the [pagination parameter documentation](#pagination-parameters).
+You can control pagination using the `page` and `per_page` parameters, or use offset-based pagination using the `offset` and `limit` parameters.
+Read more about pagination in the section about [pagination parameter documentation](#pagination-parameters).
 :::

 When a `string[]` field is queried, the `highlights` structure will include the corresponding matching array indices of the snippets.
 For e.g: